KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/installing-from-source.md

 ./komodo-cli getinfo
 ```

-This command returns the latest state information about the KMD blockchain and your `wallet.dat` file.d
+This command returns the latest state information about the KMD blockchain and your `wallet.dat` file.

 ```json
 {